 How to spot Amazon email phishing?

-• Unusual formatting, spelling, or grammar:
+Unusual formatting, spelling, or grammar.

 Amazon employs a team of writers to carefully compose their emails.
-So, any errors in grammar, spelling or formatting should raise red flags.
+So, any errors in grammar, spelling, or formatting should raise red flags.
 Additionally, people should be on the lookout for phishing attempts when looking for mistakes in their messages.

-Emails that threaten recipients with arrest or claim they’ve won a large sum of money are good indicators that a scammers is attempting to manipulate their emotions.
+Emails that threaten recipients with arrest or claim they’ve won a large sum of money are good indicators that a scammer is attempting to manipulate their emotions.
 People should always be wary of emails that say

 “act now” or

-• Unfamiliar email addresses:
+Unfamiliar email addresses.

-How to report Amazon email scam?
+How to report an Amazon email scam?

 How to protect yourself from Amazon scam emails